 This entire strategy hinges on one critical factor: the quality of the borrower.
 This is why we are so selective and focus on experienced house flippers with a proven track record.
 A borrower who offers to pay an 18% interest rate but takes 18 months to complete a project is far less profitable for us than a seasoned pro who pays 12% but turns the project around in four months.

 Our borrowers’ success is our success.
-Their ability to execute quickly and efficiently directly fuels our fund’s velocity and, therefore, our investors’ returns.
-We’re not just lending money on a property; we’re investing in a borrower’s business plan and their ability to execute it.
-With over 25 loans originated totaling more than $3 million, and zero principal losses to date, this focus on borrower quality has proven to be the right one.
+Their ability to execute quickly and efficiently directly fuels our capital velocity, which widens the spread between what the fund earns and what it pays investors.
+That spread is your margin of safety.
+With over 30 loans originated totaling more than $4 million, and zero principal losses to date, this focus on borrower quality has proven to be the right approach.